MahinSojitra/taskflow-api/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 📞 Support

-For support, email support@taskflow.com or create an issue in the repository.
+For support, email taskflow.api@taskflow.com or create an issue in the repository.